epnasis/mig-cpuload/README.md

 Tool for testing Google Cloud autoscaling that generates VM instance CPU load on demand.
 * Builds docker image and pushes it to current project Container Registry
-* Creates Managed Instance Group (MIG) with autoscaling and instance template
+* Creates Managed Instance Group (MIG) with instance template, autoscaling and health-checks for autohealing
-* Docker app listens on HTTP port for requests to generate/stop 100% CPU load on each instance
+* Each instance listens on external IP HTTP port for allowing you to:
+  * Generate/stop 100% CPU load on each instance
+  * Make unhealthy - disabling health-checks to test autohealing
+* You can adjust settings (`CONFIG` file) for your testing:
+  * Machine type used in MIG (smaller bigger CPU/Memory)
+  * Initialization time to simulate apps that require long time to start serving
+  * Autoscaler configuration

 Follow instructions below and watch your MIG autoscale based on the load you generate.
 Change load and see how MIG autoscaler reacts.